Lightstreamer/Lightstreamer-example-HelloWorld-adapter-node/README.md

 </adapters_conf>
 ```

-### Final Notes
-The full API references for the languages covered in this tutorial are available at [Node.js Adapter API Reference](http://www.lightstreamer.com/docs/adapter_nodejs_api/index.html).

-Please [post to our support forums](http://forums.lightstreamer.com) any feedback or question you might have.
-Thanks!

 ## Install
 If you want to install a version of this demo in your local Lightstreamer Server, follow these steps.
 * Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.